Anchorsify/Anchorsify.github.io/_projects/Combo.md

 #### --( Hasu Rendan - Lotus Combo )--
 The user of this technique launches into a sequence of strikes designed to alternately wind, disorient, and daze their opponent, combining those effects to prevent their adversary from fighting back effectively for as long as possible.

-- Stamina: 10
+- Stamina: 10 + X * 4
-- Damage: Basic Unarmed Attack + 2d10
+- Damage: Basic Unarmed Attack + 2d*
-- Speed: 4
+- Speed: 4 + X * 2
 - Special: Opener.
 This action's Speed may not be reduced.
-- Combo Counter: +2d10 damage, +2 Stamina, +1 Accuracy
+- Combo Counter: +2d* damage, +2 Stamina, +1 Accuracy

-Effects: Each time this technique is used consecutively (with no other non-interrupt actions between uses), its base Speed increases by 2, its Stamina increases by 4, and it gives an additional 1 Combo Counter.
-This stacks; the fourth Lotus in a sequence would be Speed (4 + 2 * 3) 10, give (1 + 1 * 3) 4 Combo Counters, and have a Stamina cost of 22 (before Cadence effects).
-Additionally, Lotus Combo can extend existing stuns: If a target hit by Lotus Combo is Stunned, the duration of that Stun is increased by X * 2, with X being the length of the current Lotus sequence.
+Effects: Each time this technique is used consecutively (with no other non-interrupt actions between uses), X increases by 1, and it gives an additional X Combo Counters.
+X begins at 0, when used for the first time, but has no maximum: The fourth Lotus in a sequence would be Speed (4 + 3 * 2) = 10, Stamina (10 + 3 * 4) = 22 (before Cadence and Combo Counter effects), and give (1 + 3) Combo Counters if it hits.

+Additionally, Lotus Combo extends existing stuns: If a target hit by Lotus Combo is Stunned, the duration of that Stun is increased by (X + 1) * 2.
 Thus, hitting someone with four Lotus Combos in a row would extend their stun by (2+4+6+8) 20.

 #### --( Hokuto no Ken - Fist of the North Star )--
 Delivering a precise, rapid, and powerful series of blows to vital points on an opponent's body, this causes their blood vessels to spontaneously rupture, resulting in both internal hemorrhaging and dramatic external bleeding, sometimes even resulting in a brief spray of blood immediately after its use.